 The pattern of the bottom left Robscan is oriented with no rotation and no mirroring with respect to its own coordinate system (yellow).
 The next instance has 30° rotation.
 The two Robscans, top right in the figure, have a mirrored pattern; the uppermost having again 30° rotation.

 There is a continuum of patterns for Robscans.
-Each one which shall be used at an assembly line needs to be verified (by simulation plus test) in advance.
-This is expensive.
+Each one which shall be used at an assembly line needs to be verified (by simulation plus test) in advance, which is expensive.
 Some implications are:

 — companies regard this information to be their own intellectual property,